Proposal Development & Submission

 - the proposal may be submitted without a review for completeness and formatting

 - it may not be possible to meet the sponsor’s deadline, and

 - OSP will not be responsible for any errors that result in the proposal being declined or for a late submission that is rejected by the sponsor.

 Submitting to the Sponsor

-During the proposal development process, you will be contacted by Sherry or Mona to discuss the specific submission requirements for your proposal and to clarify your responsibilities in providing OSP with all documents required for your submission.
+During the proposal development process, you will be contacted by the OSP staff to discuss the specific submission requirements for your proposal and to clarify your responsibilities in providing OSP with all documents required for your submission.

 When you have completed your proposal and provided the required documents, OSP will then assemble it, review it for completeness and formatting, and submit it to meet the sponsor’s deadline.